Where will Presto’s subscribers go?

 Foxtel hopes to convert Presto subscribers to Play, but what chance does it realistically have?

 When Foxtel announced last week that it was buying out partner Seven West and shuttering its Presto streaming service as of next January, it wasn’t entirely surprising news.
 Australia as a streaming market was always going to struggle with three widescale streaming providers, and it was generally an even bet as to whether the Foxtel-backed Presto or Fairfax-backed Stan would blink first.

 Presto’s on the chopping block, but what happens to its subscriber base once that happens?
 To predict that, we’d need some numbers about how many customers Presto actually has.
 Presto itself doesn’t provide those precise figures, but the latest Roy Morgan research figures suggest that Presto’s subscribers in Australia number around 143,000 Australian homes.
-That’s a pretty tasty number of customers for Foxtel to try to entice over to a more expensive Foxtel Play subscription, presuming that they’re not already also allied to another streaming service already.
+That’s a pretty tasty number of customers for Foxtel to try to entice over to a more expensive Foxtel Play (now known as Foxtel Now) subscription, presuming that they’re not already also allied to another streaming service already.